Baharirani/malaria-dashboard-tableau/README.md

 - Design a clear and interactive data visualisation for a global health dataset
 - Analyse malaria incidence and mortality trends across regions and time
-- Apply advanced Tableau features including LOD calculations and geographic mapping
+- Apply advanced Tableau features, including LOD calculations and geographic mapping
 - Communicate complex public health data in an accessible and actionable format

 ---